TomasHubelbauer/qr-channel/README.md

 ### Roadmap

-Also see the `TODO` comments in the source code and MarkDown checkboxen in the other MarkDown files.
+Also see `TODO` comments in the source code and MarkDown checkboxen in all MarkDown files.

 - [ ] Finalize `reply.js` using [the test rig](https://github.com/TomasHubelbauer/qr-channel/src/test/replying)
       and verify with real devices